MinghuiChen43/awesome-deep-phenomena/README.md

 ## Others

 ### Others: 2022

+- Self-Stabilization: The Implicit Bias of Gradient Descent at the Edge of Stability. [[paper]](https://arxiv.org/abs/2209.15594)
+  - Alex Damian, Eshaan Nichani, Jason D. Lee.
+  - Key Word: Implicit Bias; Edge of Stability.
+  - <details><summary>Digest</summary> Traditional analyses of gradient descent show that when the largest eigenvalue of the Hessian, also known as the sharpness S(θ), is bounded by 2/η, training is "stable" and the training loss decreases monotonically.
+Recent works, however, have observed that this assumption does not hold when training modern neural networks with full batch or large batch gradient descent.
+Most recently, Cohen et al. (2021) observed two important phenomena.
+The first, dubbed progressive sharpening, is that the sharpness steadily increases throughout training until it reaches the instability cutoff 2/η.
+The second, dubbed edge of stability, is that the sharpness hovers at 2/η for the remainder of training while the loss continues decreasing, albeit non-monotonically.
+We demonstrate that, far from being chaotic, the dynamics of gradient descent at the edge of stability can be captured by a cubic Taylor expansion: as the iterates diverge in direction of the top eigenvector of the Hessian due to instability, the cubic term in the local Taylor expansion of the loss function causes the curvature to decrease until stability is restored.

 - Scaling Laws For Deep Learning Based Image Reconstruction. [[paper]](https://arxiv.org/abs/2209.13435)
   - Tobit Klug, Reinhard Heckel.